YiLimath/YiLimath.github.io/_posts/2024-09-6-blog-post-3-Birational-BCHM.md

 ---

 ## Part VI.
-Locus in birational geometry
+Locus in birational geometry and Hodge Theory

 The aim of this series of notes is to summarize the base properties about stable base locus, augmented base locus, restricted base locus which will be used over and over again in birational geometry.